Posts for tag: ballet flats

 Just because ballet flats are all the rage doesn’t mean that your feet can handle these very flat, unsupportive shoes.
 For so many years women have been told to avoid high, high heels.
 And many have heeded the call by opting for a flat shoe.
 Unfortunately these flat, flat shoes can cause a significant number of foot and postural problems.

-If you’re young and have perfect feet you may not notice a problem with these trendy shoes.
+If you’re young and have perfect feet you may not notice a problem with them.
 But many people will.
 Wearing flat shoes with no arch support or lift in the heel can cause the plantar fascia (the band of tissue that starts at the heel, cuts across your arch, and inserts into the base of your toes) to overstretch causing heel pain.

-Wear them sparingly; if you have an office job and you’re not constantly on your feet you’ll probably be fine.
+- Wear them sparingly; if you have an office job and you’re not constantly on your feet you’ll probably be fine.
 But if you work in sales or are constantly on your feet you’re just asking for trouble

-If you walk to work or long distances, wear tennis shoes or another supportive low heeled shoe, not ballet flats.
+- If you walk to work or long distances, wear tennis shoes or another supportive low heeled shoe, not ballet flats.